-Most color assortments of our Italian Millefiori have diameters that range from between 8 to 10 mm (5/16 inch to 3/8 inch) so there are about 50 to 80 pieces in each bag.
-However, the yellow and pink and baby blue assortments normally run slightly smaller than that, so there can be twice as many pieces.
+Most color assortments of our Italian Millefiori have diameters that range from between 8 to 10 mm (5/16 inch to 3/8 inch) so there are over 85+ pieces in each bag.
+However, some of the assortments can run slightly smaller than that, so there can be twice as many pieces, something like 150+ pieces.
 We try to re-photograph each incoming batch, so the pictures are your best guide for what piece size is like.
 Read more about millefiori glass and how to use it in mosaic artwork at the bottom of this page.

 Using Millefiori Glass in Mosaic Art

 Millefiori Glass is a traditional form of art glass that is disk-shaped with different multicolored patterns and used in glass fusing, jewelry and mosaic art.

 This is a problematic issue because the millefiori is best used as an accent with other materials instead of as area coverage.
 That being said, one 2-ounce bag should cover roughly 1.5 to 2 square inches, but that will depend somewhat on how efficiently you nest the pieces.